 Saves time and effort:

-- clearly mapped business processes have well-defined roles, which enables smooth execution of process saving time and avoiding duplicate effort
+mapped business processes have well-defined roles, which enables smooth execution of processes saving time and avoiding duplicate effort

 Minimizes opportunity cost: